saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 <img src="assets/1.05P.png" alt="Selenium Computer" width="450"/>

-You can exit the python interpreter by typing _control + D_  or typing in your terminal:
+You can exit the python interpreter by typing _control + D_  or:
 ```
 quit()
 ```

 Next, create a project folder and install pip so that later on we can install other dependencies.
-The dependencies include the Selenium Webdriver, web drivers that communicate with different browsers (such as chromium), as well as other frameworks and libraries.
+The dependencies include WebDrivers that communicate with different browsers, as well as----, a --- framework/ library that ----

 ### Install PyCharm